Age Determination of LAMOST Red Giant Branch stars based on the Gradient Boosting Decision Tree method: Introduction

-\citet{2022ApJS..262...20L} used the random forest (RF) methods and the convex-hull algorithms to predict RGB and RCG masses, and hence RCG ages.
+\citet{2022ApJS..262...20L} used the random forest (RF) methods and the convex-hull algorithms to predict RGB (Red Giant Branch) and RCG ((Red Clump Giants)) masses based on the scikit-learn \citet{Pedregosa2011}, and hence RCG ages.
 The median relative error is 13 $\%$ for large sample of K giants masses, and 9 $\%$ and 18 $\%$ for RC stellar masses and ages, respectively.
 When compared with the open cluster age, the uncertainty is about 10 $\%$.
 And for the first time, to the best of our knowledge, they quantitatively compare different machine learning methods and find that nonlinear models are generally better than linear models.
 Therefore the aim of our present study is to develop new algorithms for determining the RGB ages of a large sample of stars, while attempting at improving the accuracy of age predictions as much as possible.
-In this paper we use the stellar ages in APOKASC-2 as a training sample and estimate the ages of more than 690,000 stars classified as RGB stars from LAMOST DR5 using the GBDT.
+In this paper we use the stellar ages in APOKASC-2 as a training sample and estimate the ages of more than 590,000 stars classified as RGB stars from LAMOST DR8 using the GBDT.

 The paper is structured as follows: in Section 2, we present the data used in this paper.
 In Section 3, the specific application of the GBDT algorithm to our work is presented.
 Section 4 shows our age prediction results and compares the results of this work with the literature, discussing the advantages and disadvantages of different methods.
-We will discuss the possibility of predicting other feature parameters with our model in Section 5.
+We will discuss the applications of the sample and the possibility of predicting age with other feature parameters in Section 5.
 Section 6 summarizes our conclusions.